|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The University of Alberta chose to intervene in the Alberta Court of Appeal against free expression in the case Pridgen v.
 University of Calgary, supporting the University of Calgary’s unsuccessful attempt to censor criticism of a professor on a Facebook page.
 The U of A believed, like the University of Calgary, that “institutional autonomy” and “academic freedom” should serve as a license for universities to repudiate their own mission statement (and the condition on which they receive government funding) by censoring the peaceful expression of students on campus.
 The Alberta Court of Appeal affirmed the Court of Queen’s Bench decisions in Pridgen v.
 University of Calgary that “the university is not a Charter-free zone.”

-Section 2.0.5 of the University of Alberta Students’ Union Operating Policies requires that posters from students or student groups cannot be approved if they contain material that is “sexist, racist, homophobic, or otherwise defamatory,” as well as “any poster that contains offensive pictures or language” and “any poster that is not written in English or French”
+Section 2.7 of the University of Alberta Students’ Union Operating Policies requires that posters from students or student groups cannot be approved if they contain material that is “sexist, racist, homophobic, or otherwise defamatory,” as well as “any poster that contains offensive or insensitive pictures or content.”

 The terms “otherwise defamatory,” “in good taste”, and “relevant to the needs of the student population” are very subjective.
 Such vague terms give discretion to the Executive Committee to determine which messages may be distributed through publications and which may not.